-The likely (66%) range of global temperature increase this century will be a median 5.8°F (3.2°C).146 147 If greenhouse gas concentrations were stabilized at their current level, existing concentrations would commit the world to at least an additional 1.1°F (0.6°C) of warming this century.148 Beyond the next few decades, the magnitude of climate change depends on emissions of greenhouse gases and aerosols and the sensitivity of the climate system.
-Projected changes range from 4.7° to 8.6°F (2.6° to 4.8°C) under a higher scenario to 0.5° to 1.3°F (0.3° to 1.7°C).149 CO2 concentration has now passed 400 ppm, a level not seen since 3 million years ago, when global temperature and sea level were significantly higher than today.
-Testing revealed most climate models underestimate the effects of anthropogenic greenhouse gases.150 Models that do the best iob of simulating observed climate change predict some of the worst-case scenarios for the future.
-Using a group of models that perform the best at simulating recent past climate, the study found that if countries stay on a highemissions trajectory, there is a 93% chance the planet will warm more than 4°C by the end of the century.
+The likely (66%) range of global temperature increase this century will be a median 5.8°F (3.2°C).152 153 If greenhouse gas concentrations were stabilized at their current level. existing concentrations would commit the world to at least an additional 1.1°F (0.6°C) of warming this century.154 Beyond the next few decades, the magnitude of climate change depends on emissions of greenhouse gases and aerosols and the sensitivity of the climate system.
+Projected changes range from 4.7° to 8.6°F (2.6° to 4.8°C) under a higher scenario, to 0.5° to 1.3°F (0.3° to 1.7°C) under the lowest scenario.155 CO2 concentration has now passed 400 ppm, a level not seen since 3 million years ago, when global temperature and sea level were significantly higher than today.
+Testing revealed most climate models underestimate the effects of anthropogenic greenhouse gases.156 Models that do the best job of simulating observed climate change predict some of the worst-case scenarios for the future.
+If countries stay on a high-emissions trajectory, there is a 93% chance the planet will warm more than 4°C by the end of the century.
 Previous studies placed those odds at 62%.